Contribution¶

 Populate the database¶

-The demo database comes populated with some random users and groups.
+The development server database comes populated with some random users and groups.
 If you need more, you can generate

 # If using docker: